Overview

 This Distance Learning paper is taught remotely.

-It is taught each year in the first semester.
+It is taught in alternate years in the second semester.

 - Textbooks